GSA/digitalgov.gov/content/communities/web-managers-forum.md

   - content-strategy
   - project-management
   - analytics

-# see all authors at https://digital.gov/authors
+# See all authors at https://digital.gov/authors
 authors:
   - ammie-farraj-feijoo
+  - tori-garten
+  - beth-martin
+slug: web-content-managers
+date: 2013-11-21 2:31:00 -0500

-# Page weight: controls how this page appears across the site
+# Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 weight: 1

-# Redirects: enter the path of the URL that you want redirected to this page
+# Enter the path of the URL that you want redirected to this page
 aliases:
   - /communities/web-managers-forum/
   - /communities/web-managers-forum/web-content-managers-listserv/
+# Enter the path of the URL that you want redirected to this page
 community_list:
   - platform: listserv
     type: government_only
-    subscribe_email: "digitalgovu@gsa.gov"
+    subscribe_email: digitalgovu@gsa.gov
-    subscribe_email_subject: "Join Web Content Managers"
+    subscribe_email_subject: Join Web Content Managers
     subscribe_form: https://docs.google.com/forms/d/e/1FAIpQLScMJ4E_TxFTfIdqXnU89n_J-_US2gXFYi_lA_zi8hHWKDzisg/viewform
     members: 1878
     emails_per_week: 4

-# Make it better ♥
 ---

 If you manage a U.S. government website, or write digital content for your agency, this group is for you!
 Discussion topics cover content strategy, accessibility, customer experience, plain language, and more.